 (3) In subregulation (2) —

-“emergency” means any serious breakdown of plant, machinery or mine workings, or any other circumstance that could not have been reasonably foreseen and that causes a hazard or danger to the health or safety of the personnel employed in or about a mine or which could seriously affect the safety or security of the mine.
+emergency means any serious breakdown of plant, machinery or mine workings, or any other circumstance that could not have been reasonably foreseen and that causes a hazard or danger to the health or safety of the personnel employed in or about a mine or which could seriously affect the safety or security of the mine.

 (4) For the purposes of subregulations (1) and (2), the hours specified include meal times but do not include time occupied in starting or closing down the machinery.